terra-ops/terra-app/docs/index.md

 Your .terra.yml file gives you tons of power.

-Check out a [sample .terra.yml file](https://github.com/terra-ops/terra-cli/blob/master/docs/.terra.yml) and put one in your app's source code.
+Check out a [sample .terra.yml file](https://github.com/terra-ops/terra-cli/blob/master/docs/.terra.yml) and put one in your project's source code.

 ## Community